 We spend most of our time switching between multiple apps to get what we need.
 Our time is not being appropriately used for productivity.
 AirSend provides a solution to this.
 AirSend’s vision/mission is to build a contextual workspace that improves the quality of life, maintain productivity, and increase focus.

-We need a workspace collaboration tool where communication can happen seamlessly.
-But seamless communication is not all you need for a useful workspace collaboration tool.
+We need a business communication tool where communication can happen seamlessly.
+But seamless communication is not all you need for a useful business communication tool.
 It would help if you also had the essentials, such as a place to track and manage tasks, file share and organization, and a place where you can keep important notes for later.

 Of course, some tools carry these capabilities through the integration of other apps.
-The main difference between AirSend and other workspace collaboration tools is that AirSend introduces these capabilities through built-in functionality.
+The main difference between AirSend and other business communication tools is that AirSend introduces these capabilities through built-in functionality.
 In other words, users do not need third-party apps to get the job done.

 Finally, the convenience with AirSend is that it is available everywhere.
 Through desktop and mobile, users can stay always stay connected.

-Cisco Webex Teams combines cloud software with workspace collaboration.
+Cisco Webex Teams combines cloud software with business communication.
 Also known as Saas software.
 Cisco Webex Teams is a safe and secure platform that integrates with other business tools to help with user workflow.
 One of the more renowned aspects of Cisco Webex is its hybrid solution.

 The product offers multiple solutions, mainly to team collaboration, cloud calling, and video conferencing.
 With the cloud calling system, users can make calls from any device and any location.
 Cisco Webex offers its very own calling architecture, which gives users an easy path to the cloud.